Small gain theorems for general networks of heterogeneous infinite-dimensional systems: Characterizations of ISS by means of ULIM with bounded inputs

+then the most suitable reformulation for the ISS property of subsystems would be the semimaximum formulation. \end{example}

+\textbf{Weak ISS.} Small-gain theorems in the maximum formulation for weak ISS of coupled time-delay systems have been derived in \cite{PTM06,PDT13}.
+In this paper we derived weak ISS small-gain theorem in the summation formulation (Theorem~\ref{thm:wISS_SGT}), and semimaximum and maximum formulations can be derived as discussed in Sections~\ref{sec:Semimaximum_formulation}, \ref{sec:Maximum_formulation_new}.
+This makes it possible to obtain less conservative conditions for weak ISS of interconnections, as discussed in Example~\ref{examp:Time-delay-systems-3-systems}, as well as to treat a larger class of interconnections.
+Note however that in \cite{PTM06,PDT13} also an extension of the weak ISS small-gain theorem to the case of systems with outputs has been shown (weak IOS small-gain theorem), which we do not investigate in this work.

+\textbf{Evolution equations with Lipschitz nonlinearities.} In \cite{BLJ18} small-gain theorems for couplings of $n$ evolution equations in Banach spaces (see Section~\ref{sec:Example: interconnections of evolution equations in Banach spaces}) have been derived, by using a rather different proof technique, which is applicable if the small-gain property is formulated in the maximization formulation.
+Specialized for this class of systems, our ISS small-gain theorem in the maximum formulation is equivalent to \cite[Theorem 3]{BLJ18}, as the cyclic small-gain condition used in \cite[Theorem 3]{BLJ18} is equivalent to the small-gain condition~\eqref{eq:SGC} due to \cite[Theorem 6.4]{Rue10}.
+However, as we provide also sum and semimax formulations of ISS small-gain theorem, our results are more flexible.
+At the same time, note that in \cite{BLJ18} the systems with outputs have been considered, and the small-gain theorems for IOS property (which extends ISS for systems with outputs) have been shown, which was not studied in this work.
+Thus, the developments in \cite{BLJ18} are complementary to this paper.

-\section{Characterizations of ISS by means of ULIM with 'bounded inputs'}
+\section{Characterizations of ISS by means of ULIM with \q{bounded inputs}}

-As bUAG property has been useful in the proof of an ISS small-gain theorem, it is reasonable to expect, that it can be useful also in other contexts.
-Hence in this section we characterize ISS in terms of bUAG and bULIM properties, which gives characterizations, which are a bit stronger and more flexible than those, proved in \cite{MiW18b}.
+As bUAG property has been useful in the proof of ISS small-gain theorems, one can expect, that it can be useful also in other contexts.
+Hence in this section, we characterize ISS in terms of bUAG and bULIM properties, which gives characterizations, which are a bit stronger and more flexible than those, proved in \cite{MiW18b}.